apr3vau/lw-plugins/README.md

 Thanks to the LispWorks Ltd. to provide us the exellent product.

-Thanks my another identity, May, who helps and supports me.
+Thanks my headmate, May, who helps and supports me.

 Supporting Neurodiversity & Transgender & Plurality!